 In the next screen, the computer rolls the dices to determine who plays first.

 In that screen we can also select the layout of the board (left or right), and we can enable the option to undo our last move.
 During a game we are free to undo a move as many times as we like.
 But, we can not undo our last move, unless that option is selected.
 For example, we roll the dices and we get 4 – 3.
 If we move a checker by 4 or 3 spaces then that is considered to be a move, and we can undo that move.
 But, when we move another checker by 3 or 4 spaces or we move the first checker by 7 spaces that is consider to be our last move, and we can not undo it.
 If, however, that option is selected, then after our last move we will see a timer.
-Before that count down is terminated, we are free to undo all moves and reset the timer.
+Before that count down is terminated, we are free to undo our last move and consequently reset the timer.

 We click on the “Start Game” button to play the game.